A League of Their Own

 Set in the 1940s, A LEAGUE OF THEIR OWN focuses on the exceptional circumstances surrounding the All-American Girls League.
-Like most baseball movies, the film follows the skills and friendships that develop among the Peaches, but in this case viewers also learn of the unique difficulties for a women's league in the midst of pre-feminist America.
+As in most baseball movies, the film follows the skills and friendships that develop among the Peaches, but in this case viewers also learn of the unique difficulties for a women's league in the midst of pre-feminist America.
 With guidance from their somewhat unstable and reluctant manager (Tom Hanks), Dottie (Geena Davis), Kit (Lori Petty), Doris (Rosie O'Donnell), Mae (Madonna), Marla (Megan Cavanagh), and the rest of the team face tough training sessions, mocking spectators, and other challenges as they try to win fans and beat opposing teams at a time when women were supposed to look pretty and bake cakes.
 And just when they achieve success on the playing field, the war ends, the male baseball players return home to the U.S., and the Peaches are abruptly abandoned by management and fans alike.

 Is it any good?

 Everyone loves a good story about the teamwork and triumph that lies at the heart of America's favorite game, and this film adds the twist of women struggling to prove themselves as athletes in the 1940s.
-There are many funny and poignant moments, and the Peaches are an interesting bunch from various backgrounds (including Rosie O'Donnell as an outspoken former bouncer and Madonna as a sultry taxi-dancer).
+There are many funny and poignant moments, and the Peaches are an interesting bunch from various backgrounds (including Rosie O'Donnell as an outspoken former bouncer and Madonna as a sultry taxi dancer).
 Tom Hanks is hilarious as manager Jimmy Dugan, and this is some of the richest character work he's done to date.

 Families can talk about...

 Families can talk about women's role (or lack thereof) in most professional sports.
 Do you think women could compete equally on men's teams?
-Why or why not?
+Why, or why not?

-In order to keep the game popular with fans, the players flaunted their femininity.
+To keep the game popular with fans, the players flaunted their femininity.
 Do you think this was all in good fun, a sign of the times, or somewhat demeaning to great athletes?

 Why are underdog movies so popular?
 Name some other movies that feature losing teams that learn to work together and succeed.
 What qualities allow underdogs to win?

 Do you consider the women to be role models?
-Why or why not?
+Why, or why not?

 |Theatrical release date:||July 1, 1992|